matthew-brett/cfd2019/course.md

 There are two types of graded assessments.
 These are:

-1. Four graded coursework assignments through the term: 5% each.
+1. Two graded coursework assignments through the term: 10% each.
 1. A structured data analysis due at end of Autumn semester: 80% of the course mark).
 More details will follow.